Nike’s marketing pitch: Versatile and fast.

 The ride quality hasn’t changed over last year, so it’s ok if you decide to stick with the Pegasus 33.
 Both versions are equally versatile, comfortable with taking on long-distance runs as much as shorter bursts.
 There’s adequate cushioning along the length of the shoe mixed with a snappy feel provided by the Zoom Air bags.

 All changes take place on the 34’s upper.
-Here’s a list of the updates: The laces change from round to flat, the new engineered mesh upper is more breathable and slightly roomier, the Flywire cords are now placed closer to the foot, and there’s a reduction in heel reflectivity.
+Here’s a list of the updates: The laces change from round to flat and the new engineered mesh upper is more breathable but slightly narrower.
+The Flywire cords are now placed closer to the foot (hence the increased tightness), and there’s a reduction in heel reflectivity.

 There is a small difference in shoe weight; the Pegasus is 0.4-ounce lighter.